Ozone expert brings science down to Earth for students

 Professor at Loyola since: 2009

-Courses taught: Weather and Climatology (ENVS 214); Energy and the Environment (ENVS 273); Human Impact on the Environment (ENVS 281); and China Green, a summer program at the Beijing Center.
+Courses taught: Weather and Climatology (ENVS 214); Energy and the Environment (ENVS 273); and Human Impact on the Environment (ENVS 281).